 Courses Recently Taught

 This course presents an overview of the Spanish American short story from 1940 to the present.
 It examines the antecedents of the new Spanish American narrative, the so-called "Spanish American Boom," and a narrative of the periphery.
-The national literature of the "boom" will be read with attention to subgenres such as the fantastic, magic realism and the marvelous real.
-It will be shown how these subgenres are transformed and eventually challenged by an ethnic, feminine and postmodern narrative, which instead of focusing on the representation of the nation explores other social subjects and forms of cultures.
+The national literature of the "boom" is read with attention to subgenres such as the fantastic, magic realism and the marvelous real.
+It shows how these subgenres are transformed and eventually challenged by an ethnic, feminine and postmodern narrative, which instead of focusing on the representation of the nation explores other social subjects and forms of cultures.
 Among the authors included are Jorge Luis Borges, Juan Rulfo, Julio Cortázar, Carlos Fuentes, Gabriel García Márquez, Luisa Valenzuela, Isabel Allende, Ana Lydia Vega, Diamela Eltit, Ricardo Piglia and Elena Poniatowska.
 Prerequisite: SPAN 321 or equivalent.
 Generally offered every three years.

 This course is designed to introduce students to the literary trends and the poetics that underlie 20th-century Spanish American poetry, including those labeled "modernism," "avant-garde," "social poetry," "anti-poetry" and "conversationalism."
-Through close readings of representative works, the course will examine the representation of nation, class, gender, ethnicity and sexuality by the practice of these poetics.
+Through close readings of representative works, the course examines the representation of nation, class, gender, ethnicity and sexuality by the practice of these poetics.
 Some of the authors included are: Martí, Darío, Mistral, Vallejo, Storni, Girondo, Huidobro, Borges, Guillén, Neruda, Lezama Lima, Burgos, Paz, Parra, Cardenal, Castellanos, Benedetti, Varela, Gelman and Pacheco.
 Prerequisite: SPAN 321 or equivalent.
 Generally offered every three years.